NCAR/climate-primer-water/doc/ch4_gcms.rst

 assessments are provided regularly (approximately every 5-7 years), with IPCC Reports being one of the primary modalities, covering the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation.

-More specifically, the IPCC’s primary goals are:
+.. dropdown:: *The IPCC’s primary goals*

     -  Assess Scientific Information in its assessment reports through comprehensive reviews of the latest scientific literature on climate change, its impacts, and potential future risks, involving synthesizing findings from thousands of scientific studies; and special reports on specific aspects of climate change as requested by the IPCC member governments, addressing emerging issues or areas requiring detailed examination.

 -  Evaluate Climate Change Impacts and Risks on Global and Regional scales by Assessing the observed and projected impacts of climate